spc-group/tiled-server/docs/create.md

 ```

 Note:  In this example, the `api_key` is randomly chosen by the server as it
 starts.
-A new key is generated each time.
-A local installation should provide
+With this option for tiled server startup, a new key is generated each
+time.
+A local installation should make a different choice, to provide its own
-its own key to allow authorized clients to write data (as bluesky documents from
+key to allow authorized clients to write data (as bluesky documents from a
-a RunEngine subscription).
+RunEngine subscription).

 Enter the server URL (above: `http://0.0.0.0:8020`, not `https`) in a web
 browser to test the server responds.
 Observe the server's console output each